Peter-E-Lenz/mgrslib/README.md

 The downside of working in MGRS is that there are few good tools for doing geodetic operations directly in MGRS space.
 I wrote <span style="font-variant: small-caps">mgrslib</span> to rectify this and - quite frankly - make my life as a geographer easier.

+<span style="font-variant: small-caps">mgrslib</span> follows the [worse is better](https://en.wikipedia.org/wiki/Worse_is_better) design philosophy; it's better to have a slower less featureful implementation then no implementation at all.
+Optimizations will be executed when we have to.

 ## License

-<span style="font-variant: small-caps">mgrslib</span> is liscenced under the MIT License and offered as is without warranty of any kind, express or implied.
+<span style="font-variant: small-caps">mgrslib</span> is licensed under the MIT License and offered as is without warranty of any kind, express or implied.

 ## Installation